epachols/orcamap-react-plainbuild-thxhack/README.md

 # orcamap-react-plainbuild

-this is a plain build of orcamap-react with a naked IDE.
+This is a plain build of orcamap-react with a naked IDE.

-## Getting Started with Create React App
+## Installation

+Upon cloning this repo, please...

+1. npm i (to install the latest node module packages).
+2. Obtain the secret keys used in calling the API from Orcasound representatives for development.
+3. Add those keys to the environment secret file as described by [the dotenv NPM package](https://www.npmjs.com/package/dotenv).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).